projectweekend/Pi-Holly/README.md

 Holly is integrated with the [Philips HUE Wireless Lighting](http://www.meethue.com) system.
 This component is fairly basic at the moment.
 Right now it will:
 * Find an existing bridge on the local network
 * Handle the first time authorization/pairing process
 * Present on/off buttons for each existing light in the Home section.
+* While a light is on, display a slider control to change the current brightness.

 An example of the controls can be found in the **Home Temperature Chart** screen shot below.

 Holly is named after the ship's computer in one of my all-time favorite television shows, [Red Dwarf](http://en.wikipedia.org/wiki/Holly_(Red_Dwarf)).
 Growing up, I only caught this British Comedy/Sci-Fi sporadically on PBS, but it made a lasting impression.
 If it wasn't already obvious, this is definitely a work in progress.
 Stay tuned. :)